The Injustice Wound

 Then see how you could develop more empathy, gentleness, and self-acceptance to reduce the possible rigidity that exists in your beliefs about how people “should” behave.

-Finally, welcome your child’s emotions!
-Allow him to have the emotions he has in the moment.
-This will help you see the NEED(s) behind the behavior .
-A behavior; it is a strategy established by the mind to fill a NEED or avoid it being left unfulfilled.
+Finally, welcome your children emotions!
+Allow them to have the emotions they have in the moment.
+This will help you see the NEED(s) behind the behavior.
+A behavior is a strategy established by the mind to fill a NEED or avoid it being left unfulfilled.

 So, by fulfilling the NEED differently, the mind can modify its obsolete strategies.
 This helps the behavior change on its own, and allows the brain to relearn!
 And this can be done throughout our lives… although with repetition, certain mental habits can be difficult to undo!